-The Sao Tomean passport currently ranks on the 79th place according to the Guide visa index.
+The Sao Tomean passport currently ranks on the 79th place according to the Guide Passport Ranking Index.
 It provides visa-free access to 61 countries.
-The passport ranking has remained constant over the years.
+The Passport Ranking has remained constant over the years.
 The government makes steady efforts of enhancing international relations.
 Sao Tomean passport holders have visa-free access and visas on arrival to countries such as Indonesia, Philippines, Singapore and Iran.
 Sao Tomean passport holders do however require a visa to enter 165 destinations in the world.
 Some countries where a visa is required are Thailand, Turkey, Russia and the entire European Union.
 This high visa requirement results in a low mobility score.

 The Democratic Republic of Sao Tome and Principe is a former Portuguese colony.
 Located in Central Africa, this island national consists of 7 districts.
 The most important districts are Água Grande, Mé-Zóchi and Lobata.
 Sao Tome and Principe is the 2nd smallest country in Africa with a surface area of 1,001 square kilometers.
 Its climate is mostly tropical to subtropical.
 The terrain is characterized by volcanoes and mountains.
 The climate is tropical hot and humid with only one rainy season from October till May.

 The overall population is around 211,028 million people.
 The capital of the country is Sao Tome.
 It is also the most populous city with Approximately 70,000 inhabitants.
 Other important cities of the country are Santo Amaro, Neves and Santana.
 The largest and only international airport is Sao Tome International Airport (TMS).
 It connects the country to destinations across Africa and Portugal.